api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/http-gateways.md

 to match.
 You may want to test all endpoints but only serve certain endpoints using the HTTP signed data gateway or via RRP.

+The OEV gateway does not need triggers, because it used to sign the beacons belonging to the specific Airnode that is being requested and the data for these beacons is specified via request body.

 ```json
 // in config.json
 "triggers": {